Tensor-variate Mixture of Experts for Proportional Myographic Control of a Robotic Hand: Acknowledgement

 We thank Guillaume Walck for his significant help on the preparation and execution of the experiment on the real robotic setup and for his suggestions during the preparation of the manuscript.
+This work was supported by the Swiss National Science Foundation and the German Research Foundation (SNSF/DFG project TACT-HAND).